SmartLink set includes everything needed to setup wireless communication for video, telemetry and control. A standard set contains:

-You should see that one of the network adapters has IP address in the range of 192.168.168.xxx.
+You should see that one of the network adapters has an IP address in the range of 192.168.168.xxx.
 This means that SmartLink has been successfully discovered by your computer.
-Alternatively, you can check the configuration with Network Manager and / or assign static IP address:
+Alternatively, you can check the configuration with Network Manager and / or assign a static IP address:

 Another method to check that SmartLink is properly recognized by your computer is to ping it.
-Open command line and type
+Open the command line and type

 Once you have everything connected and powered up you may start the ground station software.
 SmartLink is compatible with various popular ground control stations.
 In this demonstration we use SmartAP GCS by Sky-Drones.
 SmartLink is fully supported by SmartAP GCS.
 Start SmartAP GCS and go to

-Settings in left drawer:
+Settings in left hand side menu: